December 12th 2019

 Colour is an interpretation by the human brain obtained from the eye´s perception of visible electromagnetic waves”.
 An interesting fact is that our brain cannot remember colour neither describe it.
 We cannot reproduce colour with the same accuracy without measuring and applying the physical values of the colour.

 Colour can be expressed numerically and this is the fastest and most accurate method for the reproducibility and repeatability of the colour.
-Innovative colour and appearance measurement devices transform the way of managing the product’s quality, as they give numerical data and graphs, helping the manufacturers to communicate colour better and easier and eliminate product’s wastage and rejection.
+Innovative colour and appearance measurement devices transform the way of managing product colour and quality.
+Additionally the provide numerical data, helping manufacturers to communicate colour better and eliminate product’s wastage and rejection.

 Choosing the right measurement instrument is important as you have to be reassured that the device understands the colour variables.
-Also, determining first the application that you want to use with the device will help you to choose the right one for your needs.
+Determining the product and application that you need the device to measure will help you to choose the right one.

-The below table will help you to choose the right colour and appearance measurement equipment, depending on your products and the application.
+The below table will help you to choose the right colour and appearance measurement equipment, for your products and application.

 DigiEye is a non-contact colour and appearance measurement system that helps you determine product’s quality, consistency and safety.
-A calibrated digital SLR camera enables capture of outstandingly detailed images of your product, recording colour data at millions of points with unvarying objectivity against the standards that you will set.
+A calibrated digital SLR camera captures outstandingly detailed images of your product.
+Colour data is recorded at millions of points with unvarying objectivity against the standards that you will set.
 VeriVide’s DigiEye can actually measure and assess product’s colour with its appearance for all industries.

 Learn what kind of products DigiEye can measure?
 Check the video to find out its application.